FiatAccompli/Civ6Mods/SettingsManager/README.md

 May be configured so that only regularly spaced values within the range are selectable.

 ```
-setting = ModSettings.Range:new(defaultValue, min, max, steps,
-    categoryName, settingName, tooltip, valueFormatter)
+setting = ModSettings.Range:new(defaultValue, min, max, categoryName, settingName, tooltip, options)
 ```

 * `defaultValue` should be a number within [min, max].
 * `min` and `max` define the limits of the range the user can select
+* options is a table that supports the following:
   * `steps` restricts which values the user can select within the [min, max] range.
     If `nil` the setting is continuous and the user can freely select any value in the range.
     Otherwise it should be a positive integer and the range [min, max] is broken into `steps` chunks such that the only user selectable values are `min + (max - min) / steps * k` for `k` in [0, steps].
   * `valueFormatter` is a localizable string that defines how to format the current value to give ui feedback.
     A reasonable default is provided if this is `nil`.

 The `Value` of the setting is a number in [min, max].